 The Computer Science Ph.D.
 Committee then requests the Academic Council to advance the student to candidacy via the Advancement to Candidacy memo.
-If approved, the Registrar's Office will enroll the student in CS5810 (Dissertation Research for Doctoral Students) every quarter until their final dissertation is approved by the Academic Council.

 16. Dissertation Preparation Guidelines

 Dissertation Topic

 The distinct requirement of the doctorate is the successful completion of a scholarly investigation leading to the original and significant contribution to knowledge in the candidate's major area of study.
 The dissertation committee must approve the subject of investigation, and it is submitted along with its approval to the Academic Council via the Advancement to Candidacy memo.